MTP® vs MPO Cable: What Are the Differences?

 With the 20-plus-year history of endless improvements and the next generation of advancements soon to come, the MTP® connectors allowed multi-fiber connectors to provide even more consistent, reliable performance.
 As an optimal solution designed for the trend of a high-speed, high-density, and well-organized cabling, the MTP® connector scales to new parallel applications such as 400G Ethernet capable of running across 32, 16, and 8 fibers.
 With robust engineering, MTP® connectors have also been widely adopted in a wide range of operating environments, including those with high humidity, extreme heat and cold, and fluctuating temperatures.

 MTP® cables also deliver exceptional value for a vast range of network technologies, which is not just built for the mega-cloud, big data, and hyper-scale computing.
 The latest versions of MTP® connectors are designed to work not only with actual fiber-to-fiber connections but with other technologies across many vertical industries covering financial, medical, educational, colocation, and so on.
+In addition, MTP® cables are also reliable choice for high-density wiring for 5G infrastructure.

 Q: Is the MTP® connector an MPO connector?